How (not) to revamp your website

 > We are humans not machines, how can we use constraints for good?

-• PROBLEM: Perfectionism and indecision go hand in hand to stay in your way.
+- PROBLEM: Perfectionism and indecision go hand in hand to stay in your way.

-• SOLUTION: Divide and conquer, my friend.
+- SOLUTION: Divide and conquer, my friend.
 Break the project down into small, clear and easy to achieve parts.
 This means defining a specific Mission, Objective and Result for each part.
 With a clear roadmap comes peace of mind and great results.
 Do yourself a favour and plan ahead!
 As Tim Casasola well stated: “structure is paradoxically freeing, not restricting."
 As humans we thrive in good structure, but the problem very often lies in finding or creating a good structure.
 From our experience, good structure comes from asking the right questions, dividing tasks with the right balance and communicating clear objectives when working with a team.

-• PROBLEM: Thinking taking shortcuts is the fastest way to get the project done.
+- PROBLEM: Thinking taking shortcuts is the fastest way to get the project done.
 (Spoiler alert: it’s a trap!)

-• SOLUTION: When you are used to doing something for others, it’s easy to be willing to take shortcuts for yourself.
+- SOLUTION: When you are used to doing something for others, it’s easy to be willing to take shortcuts for yourself.
 You feel like you were blindly following those steps in that specific order for your client, when in reality, this methodology was helping you to make the client feel involved, collect the right information and provide you with the right constraints to solve problems.
 Do you think a chef would skip some of the steps of his recipe when cooking for himself?
 Well, if he wanted to have the same result as at his restaurant, he would definitely not.
-That’s the exact same thing for us as creatives.
+The exact same thing applies to us as creatives.
 Do things the way you usually do them for your clients and make the most of this experience to improve your methods.
 You won’t have a better occasion!

 Conclusion

-It feels very ironic that it took us so long to realise what was going wrong.
+It feels very ironic that it took us this long to realise what was going wrong.
 It might be human nature, not wanting to apply to ourselves what we do well for others… We know how to manage and execute a creative project from A to Z but we had such a hard time doing it for our own needs.

 A bit of distance gave us a better understanding of our mistakes.
 So, if some days you feel trapped in the deep, dark quirks of your human nature remember “How to NOT revamp your website”:

-• Start the project without a clear structure or project break-down
+- Start the project without a clear structure or project break-down

-• Forget about your usual methodology
+- Forget about your usual methodology

-• Schedule meetings without a definite objective
+- Schedule meetings without a definite objective

-• Invite too many people around the table
+- Invite too many people around the table

-• Snub the powerful effect of deadlines
+- Snub the powerful effect of deadlines